sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-filter/filters.md

 linkTitle: "Event Filter Reference"
 reference_title: "Event filters"
 type: "reference"
-description: "Event filters help you reduce alert fatigue by controlling which events are acted on by Sensu handlers.
-Read the reference doc to learn about event filters, use Sensu's built-in event filters, and create your own event filters."
+description: "Read this reference to learn how to use Sensu's event filters to reduce alert fatigue by controlling which events are acted on by Sensu handlers."
 weight: 10
 version: "6.4"
 product: "Sensu Go"